 Actual mileage times the federal privately-owned vehicle mileage rate published on the Texas Comptroller of Public Accounts website.

-For a history of the VR rates, refer to the VR Transportation Rates page (internal access only, but copy may be requested from any VR office).
+Recurring transportation payments should be issued monthly or for the duration of the semester or grading period.
+Transportation payments are advance payments and should be paid in advance.

+For example:

+A SA for recurring transportation payments for the fall semester is issued for the entire semester.
+Transportation payments are paid weekly in advance.
+The customer is required to turn in the VR2181, Transportation Log monthly.
+If the VR2181 is not turned in, no further payments are authorized unless VR Manager review and approval is obtained.

 Do not use "Maintenance" specifications in RHW to make transportation payments.

 Do not split service authorizations to avoid threshold requirements based on specific dollar amounts.